RylanSchaeffer/rylanschaeffer.github.io/content/learning/stochastic_processes.md

 the customers arrive doesn't matter.
 This property is called exchangeability.
 However, for certain applications, exchangeability might be undesirable.
 For instance, if your data has temporal or spatial structure, then you would want clusters (tables) to reflect the relevant notions of distance.
-[Blei and Frazier](https://www.jmlr.org/papers/volume12/blei11a/blei11a.pdf) introduce the Distance Dependent CRP (ddCRP) to allow the CRP to capture this desideratum.
+[Blei and Frazier 2011](https://www.jmlr.org/papers/volume12/blei11a/blei11a.pdf) introduce the Distance Dependent CRP (ddCRP) to allow the CRP to capture this desideratum.

 The key conceptual difference is that instead of assigning customers to tables (clusters)